gramcracker40/GreenWatch/README.md

 server when you go to the 127.0.0.1:5000 in your browser.

 ### Note
-If you are going to do the docker options, I will expect you to have used docker and have it installed ready to use.
+If you are going to do the docker options, It is expected of you to have used docker and have it installed ready to use.

 ## Setup - Docker development - PostgreSQL DB